Examining Deployment and Refinement of the VIOLA-AI Intracranial Hemorrhage Model Using an Interactive NeoMedSys Platform: Methods

 \subsection{Real-world AI Model Refinement Process}

 The NeoMedSys platform facilitates the continuous optimization of the VIOLA-AI model for intracranial hemorrhage (ICH) detection through a real-world, data-driven approach.
 The VIOLA-AI model is an ensemble of two types of 3D neural networks, i.e., nnU-Net \cite{isensee_nnu-net_2021} and Voxel Intersecting along Orthogonal-Levels Attention U-Net (ViolaU-Net) \cite{liu_voxels_2023} architectures (Figure \ref{fig:viola_arch}).
 This iterative refinement process, illustrated in Figure \ref{fig:refine_process}, ensures that the model's accuracy and adaptability are consistently enhanced within the dynamic clinical environment. \begin{itemize} \item \textbf{Deployment on NeoMedSys:} Both the initially trained and refined versions of the VIOLA-AI model are deployed on the NeoMedSys platform to analyze incoming CT scans from patients with head trauma or stroke.
 Predictions are visualized through NeoMedSys’s integrated medical image viewer, providing radiologists with immediate access to the AI-generated outputs for clinical assessment. \item \textbf{Online Evaluation and Error Annotation:} Radiologists actively monitor VIOLA-AI's predictions in real-time through NeoMedSys (Figure \ref{fig:neomed_ui}), identifying and annotating specific errors such as false positives, false negatives, and segmentation inaccuracies.
 They provide detailed annotations directly on the NeoMedSys platform, refining or generating segmentation masks as needed.
 These refined annotations are then incorporated into subsequent training iterations, enhancing the model’s detection and segmentation accuracy. \item \textbf{Model Fine-tuning and Optimising:} Cumulative In-house data (sourced externally from NeoMedSys) and the refined annotations dataset are systematically incorporated into retraining and fine-tuning datasets.
 This data-driven approach enables the model to learn from real-world examples and adapt to the specific characteristics of the local patient population.
 To further enhance accuracy, robustness, and the balance between sensitivity and specificity, techniques such as ensemble methods (averaging, voting, weighted ensembles), Test-Time Augmentation (TTA), and threshold calibration are employed. \item \textbf{Refined VIOLA-AI model:} The top-performing models, selected based on key performance metrics such as Dice, AUC, sensitivity, and specificity—evaluated on the local hold-out test set—are seamlessly deployed or updated on NeoMedSys for clinical integration.
-This streamlined deployment process ensures that the latest advancements are rapidly incorporated into the workflow, enhancing diagnostic precision and supporting radiologists with continuously improving AI-driven insights. \end{itemize}
+This streamlined deployment process ensures that the latest advancements are rapidly incorporated into the workflow, enhancing diagnostic precision and supporting radiologists with continuously improving AI-driven insights.
+Note that the model’s predictions are based on a default probability threshold of 0.5, a commonly used value for balancing sensitivity and specificity in binary classification.
+The NeoMedSys allows radiologists to manually adjust this threshold, enabling clinical customization. \end{itemize}